-For the services it provides to the Fund, the Fund pays the Advisor a unified management fee, which is calculated daily and paid monthly, at an annual rate of 1.00% of the Fund's average daily net assets.
+For the services it provides to the Funds, each Fund pays the Advisor a unified management fee, which is calculated daily and paid monthly, at an annual rate of 0.85% for the Polen Capital Global Growth ETF, 1.00% for the Polen Capital China Growth ETF, 1.00% for the Polen Capital Emerging Markets ex-China Growth ETF, and 0.85% for the Polen Capital International Growth ETF, of the applicable Fund's average daily net assets.

-iM Global, not the Fund, is responsible for payment of the sub-advisory fee to the sub-advisor, which is compensated monthly on the basis of the Fund's net assets.
+iM Global, not the Funds, is responsible for payment of the sub-advisory fee to the sub-advisor, which is compensated monthly on the basis of the applicable Fund's net assets.
 The Advisor is also responsible for each Fund's ordinary operating expenses other than taxes, brokerage commissions and other transactional expenses, accrued deferred tax liability and extraordinary expenses.